humanitec/build-push-to-humanitec/README.md

 # Build Push to Humanitec Action

 This action builds a container image from a Dockerfile, then pushes the image to the Humanitec registry and finally notifies the Humanitec platform that a new version is available.

+Dumb test to check CI.

 ## Inputs